roblanf/sangeranalyseR/docs/source/content/installation.rst

 Where to go from here ?
 -----------------------
-Please continue to the :ref:`Beginner Guide` for further usages.
+Please continue to the :ref:`Quick Start Guide` or the more detailed :ref:`Beginners Guide`.